-The passing of the Traxler-McCauley-Law-Bowman Bingo Act in 1972 allowed qualified nonprofit organizations to engage in charitable gaming fundraising, as well as the licensing of suppliers and bingo halls.
+The passing of the Traxler-McCauley-Law-Bowman Bingo Act in 1972 allowed qualified nonprofit organizations to engage in in-person charitable gaming fundraising, as well as the licensing of suppliers and bingo halls.
 The act has been amended since that time, but it essentially defines charitable gaming as bingos, raffles and other games of chance being conducted for charitable purposes.

 The act provides several other definitions related to charitable gaming including bingo, which it defines as “a game of chance in which prizes are awarded on the basis of designated numbers or symbols conforming to numbers or symbols selected at random.”

 In the act, the state also notes that a gaming license is defined as “a valid large bingo, small bingo, special bingo, large raffle, small raffle, annual charity game ticket, special charity game ticket, or numeral game license issued by the bureau.”